Gryt

 Then run docker compose up -d.

-To use an external S3-compatible provider (AWS, Cloudflare R2, etc.) or an external ScyllaDB/Cassandra cluster, remove the scylla, minio, and minio-init services from docker-compose.yml and set the appropriate environment variables on the server service directly:
+To use an external S3-compatible provider (AWS, Cloudflare R2, etc.) instead of the bundled MinIO, remove the minio and minio-init services from docker-compose.yml and set the appropriate environment variables on the server service directly:

 server: